Biden pledged to make the Fed more diverse. His remaining nominations will test that commitment.

 “My additions will bring new perspectives and new voices,” Biden said.
 “I also pledge that my additions will bring new diversity to the Fed, which is much needed and long overdue, in my view.”

 The current Fed board is exclusively White, and that is hardly a historical anomaly.
-In its 107-year history, the Fed has only had three Black board members, all men.
+In its 107-year history, the Fed has had only three Black board members, all men.

 Biden’s opportunity to shape the Fed’s makeup comes at a highly consequential time for the central bank.
 The Fed is charged with keeping prices stable and fostering maximum employment.
 But inflation has soared to 30-year highs, and global supply chain backlogs are pushing prices up for much longer than the Fed initially expected.
-As they grapple with how to respond, Fed leaders must weigh whether to use their tools to combat inflation if that also means slowing progress in the job market.
+As Fed leaders grapple with how to respond, they leaders must weigh whether to use their tools to combat inflation if that also means slowing progress in the job market.

-The pandemic has also exacerbated a whole host of U.S. inequities.
+The pandemic has also exacerbated a host of U.S. inequities.
 The job market is just one example: The overall unemployment rate is improving and fell to 4.6 percent in October.
 But that figure was 7.9 percent for Black Americans and 5.9 percent for Hispanic Americans.
 The rate for Whites was 4 percent.

-Such long-standing racial and economic divides have spurred economists, academics and liberal groups to call for more diversity at the Fed board for years.
-The criticism predates the Biden administration or this current crop of Fed openings.
+Such racial and economic disparities are long-standing and for years have spurred economists, academics and liberal groups to call for more diversity at the Fed board.
+The criticism predates the Biden administration or this crop of Fed openings.

 Still, Biden has staked much of his economic agenda on racial equity, and his legacy will be influenced by whether the Fed gets its policies right.
-The administration is facing low approval ratings, with polling showing high prices are a key concern for households nationwide.
-Republicans blast Democrats’ stimulus efforts for contributing to inflation and say the Fed will be behind the curve once it decides to rein prices in.
+The administration is facing low approval ratings, with polling showing rising prices are a key concern for households nationwide.
+Republicans blast Democrats’ stimulus efforts as contributing to inflation and say the Fed will be behind the curve once it decides to rein prices in.

 The Fed closely guards its independence from politics.
 But it can never fully escape Washington’s orbit.
 Biden’s picks for the Fed ultimately shape who is in the room when policymakers decide how to navigate this next phase of the covid-19 era.

 The Fed’s makeup is slowly coming into view: Biden has so far renominated Powell and elevated Lael Brainard, the Fed board’s lone Democrat, to vice chair.
-There are also two governors — Michelle Bowman and Christopher Waller — who were nominated by President Donald Trump and still have time left on their terms.
+There are also two governors — Michelle Bowman and Christopher Waller — who were nominated by President Donald Trump and still have time on their terms.
 Powell, Brainard, Bowman and Waller are all White.

 As attention shifts to the remaining vacancies, Democrats and left-leaning economists have been focused on the vice chair for supervision, which is essentially the Fed’s top banking regulator.
 Many Fed experts say that job is best suited for a lawyer deeply versed in the wonky ins and outs of Wall Street.
 Liberals are also pushing Biden to nominate someone who will strengthen banking rules and focus on the ways climate change threatens financial stability.